-Your vehicle’s communication data bus serves as the line of communication between different modules in your vehicle, including its primary computer or powertrain control module (PCM).
-Without this line of communication, the different modules in your vehicle would not be able to send signals to one another.
+Your vehicle’s communication data bus serves as the line of communication between different modules in your vehicle, including its primary computer or PCM.
+Without this line of communication, the different modules in your vehicle can’t send signals to one another.
 U0100 is among the generic trouble codes related to network communication issues.

 What Does the U0100 Code Mean?